 freshly grated or ¼ teaspoon dried ground ginger.

 or a teaspoon of garlic chili sauce (optional for level of heat)

 - ½ green bell pepper

-- 1 tbsp green onions for garnish (optional)
+- 1 tablespoon green onions for garnish (optional)

 - Slice your beef against the grain in thin slices.

 - Marinate the meat: In a resealable plastic bag, place your slice beef, onion (save half of onion for stir fry), garlic, shaoxing wine, sesame oil, soy sauce, cornstarch, sugar or sugar alternative.
 Close the bag and mix the contents gently.
 Place beef and marinade in the refrigerator inside a dish. (just in case the bag gets a leak) Marinate beef for 2-3 hours or up to overnight.
 (Prepare your rice so that it starts to cook about 15 minutes before you start stir frying your dish.)

 - Place oil into wok or frying pan and turn the burner on medium high heat.